Coburg

 Through successful dynastic policies, the ruling princely family married into several of the royal families of Europe, most notably in the person of Prince Albert, who married Queen Victoria in 1840.
 As a result of these close links with the royal houses of Europe in the late 19th and early 20th centuries, Coburg was frequently visited by the crowned heads of Europe and their families.

 Coburg is the location of Veste Coburg, one of Germany's largest castles.
-In 1530, Martin Luther lived there for six months while translating the Bible into German (the Luther Bible).

 Today, Coburg's population is close to 41,500.
 Since it was little damaged in World War II, Coburg retains many historic buildings, making it a popular tourist destination.

 Geography

 Location

 Coburg lies about 90 km south of Erfurt and about 100 km north of Nuremberg on the river Itz.
 It is an urban district and is surrounded by the Landkreis Coburg.
 Coburg lies at the foot of the Thuringian Highland.
 Coburg, Bavaria was part of West Germany until reunification in 1990, but on three sides it borders Thuringia which was East Germany.
 The border between Bavaria and Thuringia was also the inner German border.